Junior Cook Day

 After gaining fame over the course of his time with the band Junior left the group along with trumpeter Blue Mitchell in 1964 and spent the next five years performing with Mitchell’s Quintet.

-During the 1970s he would work with artists including Elvin Jones, George Coleman, Freddie Hubbard, and Louis Hayes and taught at Berklee School of Music prior to a stint with Bill Hardman and the from 1979 to 1989.
+During the 1970s he would work with artists including Elvin Jones, George Coleman, Freddie Hubbard, and Louis Hayes and taught at Berklee School of Music prior to a stint with Bill Hardman from 1979 to 1989.

 In addition he also appeared with the McCoy Tyner big band and recorded a number of albums as leader beginning with “Junior’s Cookin’” for the Jazzland label in 1961.